Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 2. Find the string `{enter-your-tenant-id-here}`.
 Replace the existing value with your Azure AD tenant ID.
 3. Find the string `{enter-your-client-id-here}` and replace the existing value with the application ID (clientId) of the `java-servlet-webapp-call-graph` application copied from the Azure portal.
 4. Find the string `{enter-your-client-secret-here}` and replace the existing value with the key you saved during the creation of the `java-servlet-webapp-roles` app, in the Azure portal.
-5. Find the key `app.protect.roles` and make sure the value is set to `app.protect.roles=/admin_only PrivilegedAdmin, /regular_user PrivilegedAdmin RegularUser` (or substitute the names of your specific roles).
-This particular ruleset means that `admin_only` will only be accessible by PrivilegedAdmin, and `regular_user` will be accessible by PrivilegedAdmin and ReguarUser.
+5. Find the key `app.roles` and make sure the value is set to `app.roles=admin PrivilegedAdmin, user RegularUser` (or substitute the names of your specific roles).

 ## Running the sample